-During Q3 2019-20, the number of active Primary Renovation Projects in the Design Phase decreased and the number of active Primary Renovation Projects in the Hire Contractor/Vendor Phase and in the Implement Improvements Phase increased.
+During Q4 2019-20, the number of active Primary Renovations Projects in the Design Phase decreased and the number of active Primary Renovations Projects in the Implement Improvements Phase increased.
 Florida TaxWatch considers this to be a good sign and reflects a continuing trend over the past five quarters.

-Despite additional time built into the new construction schedule, the number of Primary Renovations projects flagged for schedule related delays during Q3 2019-20 increased from 162 to 189.
+The number of Primary Renovations projects flagged for schedule related delays during Q4 2019-20 increased from 189 to 198.
 Not only is the number of Primary Renovations projects flagged for schedule delays increasing, so too is the length of these delays.
-Almost one-fourth of the Primary Renovations projects are experiencing delays of one year or longer, and there is nothing to suggest that this trend will be reversed.
+Eighty (80) of these flagged projects are experiencing delays of one year or longer, and there is nothing to suggest that this trend will be reversed.
 Florida TaxWatch finds this extremely concerning.
 The trajectory of the completion of these projects should be accelerating in a positive direction with a realistic timetable that will be successfully completed.
 Anything less is unacceptable.